Storefronts

 GEILENKIRCHEN

-AB Geilenkirchen is a NATO base, not a USAF installation and is part of a military complex that also includes JFC Brunssum and the U.S. Army Garrison Schinnen, both a short distance across the border in the Netherlands.
+AB Geilenkirchen is a North Atlantic Treaty Organization base, not a USAF installation, and is part of a military complex that also includes JFC Brunssum and the U.S. Army Garrison Schinnen, both a short distance across the border in the Netherlands.

-The NATO Airborne Early Warning Force (NAEWF) was created in January l980.
-On l7 October l980, The North Atlantic Treaty Organization's Defense Planning Committee granted the command full status as a North Atlantic Treaty Organization (NATO) Headquarters.
+The NATO Airborne Early Warning & Control Force (NAEW&CFF) was created in January l980.
+On l7 October l980, NATO's Defense Planning Committee granted the command full status as a NATO headquarters.
 It is co-located with the Supreme Headquarters Allied Powers Europe (SHAPE), Belgium.
+Executive agent for the program is the Supreme Allied Commander Europe (SACEUR).

 The Component consists of approximately 3,100 multinational military and civilian personnel from 15 nations (Belgium, Canada, Denmark, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Turkey and the USA).